Plus de détails

 Helsinki.
 Helsinki Music Centre.
 02-XII-2016.
 Sergey Rachmaninoff (1873-1943): The Isle of the Dead, op.
 29; Modest Mussorgsky Maurice Ravel (1839-1881): Songs and Dances of Death (orch.
 Kalevi Aho); Samuel Barber (1910-1981): Adagio for Strings; Olivier Messiaen (1908-1992): L’ascension.
 Mika Kares: bass; Helsinki Philharmonic Orchestra, conductor: Robert Spano

-spano_morris led a taut and disciplined performance of Rachmaninoff's Isle of the Dead
+Robert Spano led a taut and disciplined performance of Rachmaninoff's Isle of the Dead.

 The subjects of death and the beyond have certainly fascinated many artists, both past and present.
 Among composers, one famous example would of course be Richard Strauss' Tod und Verklärung.
-In this evening's program, the American conductor led the in two Russian, romantic-era perspectives on death, concluding with Messiaen's transcendent L'ascension.
+In this evening's program, the American conductor Robert Spano led the Helsinki Philharmonic Orchestra in two Russian, romantic-era perspectives on death, concluding with Messiaen's transcendent L'ascension.

 Rachmaninoff's The Isle of the Dead is one of the composer's most somber and atmospheric works.
 Despite the dark subject matter, effective performances of this work must never lose sight of Rachmaninoff's brilliant orchestration and extended melodic gestures.
 Spano led a taut and disciplined performance.
 The opening pages were smooth yet deeply foreboding; one could almost feel the gently heaving waves.
 The Helsinki Philharmonic brass were in top form, sounding weighty and burnished.